 However, there's another, better way to describe this relationship: "Investments that seem riskier have to appear likely to deliver higher returns, or else people won't make them."
 This makes perfect sense.
-If the market is rational, the price of a seemingly risky asset will be set low enough that the reward for holding it seems adequate to compensate for the risk present.
+If the market is rational, the price of a seemingly risky asset will be set low enough that the reward for holding it appears adequate to compensate for the risk present.
 But note the word "appear."
 We're talking about investors' opinions regarding future return, not facts.
 Risky investments are - by definition - far from certain to deliver on their promise of high returns.
-For that reason, I think the graphic below does a much better job of portraying reality:
+For that reason, I think the graphic below (with the probability distributions redrawn from those of the 2014 version of this memo) does a much better job of portraying reality: